|

 in a given situation.

-*Tie three basic fishing knots: double surgeon, clinch and nail knot.
+*Tie three basic fishing knots: double surgeon, clinch and Albright or nail knot.

 *Neatly dub fur on a hook in the creation of an artificial fly.
 Select the